Talking with Families

 - Improving practices, interventions, or services

-- Program staff discuss with families the outcomes measurement process in their state or program, including:
+- Discuss with families the outcomes measurement process in their state or program, including:

 - When children and families are assessed (for example, at entry and exit, or annual survey)